 An adjustable support is a good idea if you want to be able to customize your level of compression to target aches and pains.

 Adjustable knee supports feature a variety of closure types, including velcro and hook-and-loop closure systems.

 The right type of closure system for you comes down to personal preference, but keep in mind that velcro tends to wear down over time, reducing the effectiveness of the brace.

 Patellar knee supports offer different levels of compression ranging from 1, which offers the least amount of support to 3+, which offers maximum stability and protection.

-> Now that we’ve covered the basics about patellar knee straps, let’s look at the best knee supports currently available on the market in terms of durability, price, comfort, and the level of support provided.
+Now that we’ve covered the basics about patellar knee straps, let’s look at the best patella knee straps currently available on the market in terms of durability, price, comfort, and the level of support provided.

-> 1. McDavid Knee Support Wrap
+1. McDavid Knee Support Wrap

 The McDavid Level 2 Knee Support Wrap features an open patella design and a double-wrap adjustment system that allows you to customize the level of compression.